Midnight Run: Interview with writer George Gallo

 As a writer, Gallo’s scripts are sharp, punchy and, for anyone who has seen the films listed above, he clearly relishes the genre of comedy.
 It appears to provide him a platform to write real, relatable characters in hilarious or darkly comic situations, battling the odds as underdogs with the audience on their side.
 Meanwhile, his stories offer well-placed action and enough drama and character development for audiences to remain truly invested.
 It's an interesting balance rarely achieved to such a high level.

-To coincide with the Blu-ray release of the 1988 comedy road movie, Midnight Run (which remains one of my all-time favourites), George was kind enough to answer a few questions on his experiences making the movie and discuss his career as a whole.
+To coincide with the Blu-ray release of the 1988 classic road comedy, Midnight Run (which also remains one of my all-time favourites), George was kind enough to answer a few questions on his experiences making the movie and discuss his career as a whole.

 George, could you explain how you first became interested in writing and filmmaking?
-What (or who) do you cite as your biggest influences?
+What do you cite as your biggest influences?

 I always loved movies.
 My father loved Humphrey Bogart films and westerns.
 I didn't think of making movies as a vocation until I was in my teens.
 My father's love of cinema was probably my earliest influence.
 He loved any movie that was rich with characters.
 He especially loved The Treasure of the Sierra Madre which has become one of my favorites.
 When I was in high school I saw several films that made me want to write and direct.
 Those included Mean Streets, Jeremiah Johnson and The Taking of Pelham One Two Three.